thakurarun/web-notifification-demo/README.md

 > Obtain VAPID keys at https://web-push-codelab.glitch.me/

 > sample is using SqlLocalDB.msi for test DB
+-- use server name to connect : (localdb)\MSSQLLocalDB

 > Set VAPID keys in appsettings.json, like,